driverdex/driverdex/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: ✨ Feature Request
-about: Suggest an idea for this project
+about: Suggest an improvement, new packaging mode, or CLI enhancement.
-title: ''
+title: '[FEAT]: '
-labels: ''
+labels: 'enhancement'
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## 💡 Feature Summary
-A clear and concise description of what you want to happen.
+A clear and concise description of the feature or enhancement you would like to see.

-**Describe alternatives you've considered**
+## 🎯 Problem / Use Case
+What problem does this feature solve? (e.g., *"When packaging large installer folders, DriverDex Builder currently..."*)

+## 🛠️ Proposed Solution / Workflow
+Describe how you think this feature should work or how the CLI interface/manifests should adapt.

+## 🎨 Alternatives Considered
-A clear and concise description of any alternative solutions or features you've considered.
+A clear description of any alternative solutions or features you've considered.

-**Additional context**
+## ➕ Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context, CLI flag suggestions, or architectural thoughts here.